kare22/UT_BIG_DATA_project/project3/README.md

 - Docker Compose

 Data Files:
-- A CSV file, named `/data/2009.csv`.
+- A CSV file that consists of flight data, named `2009.csv`.
 The file size is 802,2 MB.

+Data folder view (other files are from other projects, but most important is 2009.csv):
 ![folder.png](img/folder.png)

 ### Setup
 - Save csv file to /data location
 - Navigate to project3 directory `cd project3`
-- Start the container with `docker compose up -d`.
+- Start the docker container with `docker compose up -d`.
 - Access the project on http://localhost:8891/lab/tree/notebook.ipynb

 ## Queries
 ### Query 0
 Description: Read the csv file and create a graph using Graphframes in the Spark environment.
 Solution:
 - In the first cell, the code initialized a PySpark SparkSession with Delta Lake support and includes GraphFrames library for graph processing.
 It configures memory settings and sets Spark SQL extensions for Delta operations.
 - In cell 2, we import necessary functions and classes for graph analysis using GraphFrames in PySpark.
-We import GraphFrame for graph operations and seceral PySpark SQL functions like col, coalesce, lit and sum for dataframe transformations.
+We import GraphFrame for graph operations and PySpark SQL functions like col, coalesce, lit and sum for dataframe transformations.
 - In cell 3, we read the CSV file ( 2009.csv) located in the /.data directory into the spark dataframe.
-Th header=True, tells Spark to read the first row as a header.
+The header=True, tells Spark to read the first row as a header.
 - In cell 4, we create a list of unique airports by selecting origin (ORIGIN) and destination (DEST), columns and renaming them to one common column id, then removing duplicates.
 These serve as nodes of the graph.
-Then we define the directed edges, that represent flights, where each edge goes from source to destination airport.
+Then we define the edges, that represent flights, where each edge goes from source to destination airport.
 Then we create the GraphFrame graph object using the nodes and edges defined earlier to create flight network.
 - In cell 5, we persist the GraphFrame in memory using gf.persist(), this improves performance for repeated graph operations.
 The vertices (v) contain a single column id and edges contain two columns src and dst.
 `GraphFrame(v:[id: string], e:[src: string, dst: string])`

 Analysis: The CSV file is successfully read into dataframe.
 All the necessary functions, classes and Graphframes are imported.
 A graph object is created, where nodes represent airports (using their codes) and edges represent direct flights between them.

+Example of displayed data before creating graph:
 ![dataframe.png](img/dataframe.png)

 ### Query 1